ctkelley/MultiPrecisionArrays.jl/docs/src/index.md

 The submodule __MultiPrecisionArrays.Examples__ has an example which we will use for most of the documentation.
-The function ```Gmat(N)``` returns the trapeziod rule discretization of the Greens operator for $-d^2/dx^2$ on $[0,1]$ with homogeneous Dirichlet boundary conditions.
+The function ```Gmat(N)``` returns the trapezoid rule discretization of the Greens operator for $-d^2/dx^2$ on $[0,1]$ with homogeneous Dirichlet boundary conditions.

 ```math